JosephMatino/MultiAiFilePaster/docs/internal/description.md

 Choose between automatic language detection (recommended for most users) or manually specify a preferred file format for all attachments.
 The automatic detection uses advanced pattern recognition algorithms, while manual selection provides consistent formatting for users with specific requirements.
 Custom file extension specification is available for specialized formats not covered by built-in detection.

 ### Platform-Specific Settings Management
 Customize extension behavior for each AI platform individually through dedicated configuration panels.
 Options include disabling the extension on specific platforms like Claude if you prefer their native paste-to-file feature.
-Platform-specific timeout settings, compression thresholds, and integration preferences can be configured to optimize performance for each AI service.
+Platform-specific timeout settings, language detection preferences, and integration options can be configured to optimize performance for each AI service.

 ### Batch Processing Mode Configuration
 Enable processing of multiple code blocks or sections in a single paste operation through batch mode settings.
 This feature automatically detects and separates different code segments, creating individual files for each identified block.
 Batch processing delay intervals and block separation algorithms can be customized based on content type and user preferences.